Rabies

 Hunting

 Hunters must take rabies into account when planning and conducting hunting as well as handling slaughter.
+Everyone participating in hunting in Svalbard should be fully vaccinated against rabies.

 People with a weakened immune system may have uncertain effects from the vaccine and should not participate in hunting.